ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-11-26-presenting-my-mercedes-508d.md

 ![Hammock in my van](/assets/images/IMG_7218.jpg)

-The [wood stove]({% post_url 2019-12-02-installing-a-wood-stove %}) is my most favorite part of the van.
-The little stove has turned out to be very useful while staying in cold areas like [Scandinavia]({% post_url 2020-09-15-watching-the-northern-sky %}).
+The [wood stove]({% post_url 2019-12-02-installing-a-wood-stove %}) is my most favorite part of the van - at least during the winter :wink:.
+The little stove has proven to be very valuable when staying in cold areas like [Scandinavia]({% post_url 2020-09-15-watching-the-northern-sky %}).

 ![Wood stove in my van](/assets/images/IMG_6418.jpg)

 I also use the wood stove for cooking when I stay in areas where the sun does not provide enough power for my electric cooker.

+The [water treatment system]({% post_url 2019-04-17-installing-the-water-system %}#pump-and-filter) is probably my second favorite feature of the van.
+The filters allow me to treat water from springs, rivers and other sources.
+I no longer have to buy drinking water in plastic bottles which is fantastic!